fbpx

 What are the best neighborhoods in Porto for Families?

-To buy a house in Portugal, Porto is a great location.
+Porto is one of the best locations to buy a house in Portugal.
 The best neighborhoods in Porto for families are Foz do Douro and up-and-coming areas, such as Campanhã and Bonfim.
 Vila Nova de Gaia is also an excellent alternative on the other side of the river.

 Most real estate in Porto for foreigners is in the central neighborhoods and Foz do Douro, if expats want closer proximity to the sea.

-The Oporto British school is the oldest British school in Continental Europe and is located in Foz do Douro.
+There is a great selection of international schools in Porto.
+The Oporto British school is the oldest British school in Continental Europe and is in Foz do Douro.
 You also have CLIP Oporto International School which offers the English National Curriculum.
 There are also Lycée Francais International Porto and Deutsche Schule zu Porto, offering French and German schooling, respectively.

 Whether you want seaside hangouts or urban nightlife hotspots, the list of the best areas to stay in Porto includes:

-The most expensive square meter prices in and around Porto are located in the following areas:
+The most expensive square meter prices in and around Porto are in the following areas:

 Although those who like to live near the seaside do so in regions like Foz do Douro, many expats in Porto reside in the city’s central areas.